Dámaso Berenguer

 Dámaso Berenguer y Fusté, 1st Count of Xauen, (4 August 1873 – 19 May 1953) was a Spanish general and politician.
-He was the last prime minister to serve under Alfonso XIII.
+He was the penultimate prime minister to serve under Alfonso XIII.

 Biography

 Berenguer was born in San Juan de los Remedios, Cuba, while the island was a Spanish administrative division.

 He enlisted in the army in 1889, served in Cuba and Morocco.

 Berenguer and a company of regulares visiting Carabanchel in 1913 for the latter's pledge of allegiance, by Campúa.

 He served in the Second Melillan campaign, taking part in the action of the Barranco del Lobo (1909).

 He founded the Fuerzas Regulares Indígenas on 30 June 1911 and fought in the ensuing Kert campaign, leading the action that killed Riffian leader Mohamed Ameziane in 1912, bringing the end of the campaign.
 He was promoted to brigadier general in 1916, and, in 1918, to division general.

 In 1918, he was appointed Minister of War under Prime Minister Manuel García Prieto.

 He was appointed January 1919 as High Commissioner of Spain in Morocco.
 He proceeded to occupy Chaouen on 14 October 1920, and Berenguer, one of the leading protegees of Alfonso XIII in Africa along Manuel Fernández Silvestre, was granted the noble title of Count of Xauen in reward.